sdevries0/Kozax/README.md

 print(f"The best solution is {strategy.to_string(best_solutions[-1])} with a fitness of {best_fitnesses[-1]}")
 ```

-There are additional [examples](https://github.com/sdevries0/Kozax/tree/main/examples) on how to use Kozax on more complex problems.
+There are additional [examples](https://github.com/sdevries0/kozax/tree/main/examples) on how to use kozax on more complex problems.

 # Citation